 Can Fashion Be Both Ethical And Sustainable?

-While the ‘sustainable’ aspect mainly focuses on minimising environmental impacts, the social implications of fashion cannot be ignored.
+So, what is sustainable fashion and its development?
+Sustainable fashion is a term used to describe people, activities or anything associated with reducing the carbon footprint and saving the world's natural resources as much as possible.
 Yes, fashion can be both sustainable and ethical, but for this to happen, every stakeholder in the supply chain needs to be provided with fair working conditions, social welfare and basic human rights (that is not observed case of fast fashion).
 After all, environmentalism goes hand in hand with social justice.

 Check out our mens casual wear collections!!!

 In contrast to cheap synthetic fibres that are quick to produce but difficult to biodegrade, sustainable fabrics are those that are biodegradable, cruelty-free, long-lasting and made from natural, recycled, upcycled or innovative materials whose production has minimum impact on the environment.
 These help in water preservation, biodiversity restoration, waste reduction and lower emissions.

 Bamboo, hemp, linen, organic cotton, Tencel, etc. are some examples.

 Why Is Sustainable Fashion Important?